Laurel Canyon Homes For Sale

 Lookout Mountain inn played an important role in Laurel Canyon’s early history.
 Opened in 1910, as a 24-room hotel, it attracted visitors to the new Laurel Canyon Developments of Bungalowland and Lookout Mountain Park.
 Placed on one of the choicest view lots, you could see for miles in all directions.
 The Lookout Mountain inn had incredible views.
 Guest paid $15/week for room and board.
 One of the experiences of staying at the inn was driving (or racing!) the long curving canyon roads to get to it.
 Automobile clubs held regular meetings at the inn.
 Upscale Society used the inn for banquets and social events.
 Unfortunately, in 1918 a brush fire, reportedly started by a group of boys cooking sausages, raced up the canyons and reduced the wooden inn to charcoals.

-The Mansion: Longtime residence of mega producer Rick Rubin, who used the property as a recording studio and rock and roll dormitory.
+The Mansion: Longtime residence of mega-producer Rick Rubin, who used the property as a recording studio and rock and roll dormitory.
 The main residence was built in 1925, and burned in 1959, but was rebuilt.
-Errol Flynn use to live at this residence in the 1930s, and it is said that at one time there was a tunnel connecting this property to the Houdini Mansion across the street.
+Errol Flynn used to live at this residence in the 1930s, and it is said that at one time there was a tunnel connecting this property to the Houdini Mansion across the street.
 Rick Rubin sold the home to one of his friends a few years ago.

 Houdini Estate: Called the Houdini estate, although Houdini never owned it, although he is rumored to have rented the house while he was in Los Angeles.
 This location is now available to rent for weddings and events.
 Built by Department Store Magnate Ralf M. Walker- the house also burned down in 1959 fire and was later demolished in 1970.
 A new house was built.